Jump to topic

 Highlights

 Adolescent medicine: The primary clinical site for this four-week rotation is the Milton Hershey School, a large, cost-free, private boarding school for children from families of low income and limited resources.
-The rotation also includes time in clinics for adolescent gynecology, opioids and eating disorders.
+The rotation also includes time in clinics for adolescent gynecology, addiction medicine and eating disorders.

 - Lawmakers and lobbyists at the state capitol